 Sandalwood essential oil

 Sandalwood aka Santalum album L not only smells divine but also beholds potent anti-acne properties.
 It’s known to be anti-inflammatory, anti-aging, antioxidant, and anti-bacterial, and has demonstrated great results at preventing wrinkles.
-When applied topically, sandalwood helps to restore hydration and scavenge inflammatory free-radicals highly associated with acne and redness.
+When applied topically, sandalwood helps to restore hydration and scavenge inflammatory free radicals highly associated with acne and redness.

-This cooling, moisturising and soothing herb can particularly reduce skin enzyme 11b-HSD1 activity associated with keratinocyte (skin cell) expression of inflammatory mediators and cortisol.
-It’s ideal for supporting aggravated conditions such as acne, dermatitis, warts and psoriasis.
-S. album has demonstrated potent activity against fungal, bacterial and yeast infections – perfect for targeting P.acnes bacteria.
+This cooling, moisturising, and soothing herb can particularly reduce skin enzyme 11b-HSD1 activity associated with keratinocyte (skin cell) expression of inflammatory mediators and cortisol.
+It’s ideal for supporting aggravated conditions such as acne, dermatitis, warts, and psoriasis.
+S. album has demonstrated potent activity against fungal, bacterial, and yeast infections – perfect for targeting P.acnes bacteria.
 It also helps to support new keratinocytes and reduce scarring or pigmentation.

 Pumpkin and pumpkin seeds

 Well-known for their nutraceutical interventions, cooked, cooled and mashed pumpkin and seeds are rich in beta carotene, flavonoids, tannins, and vitamin E. All of these phytonutrients are ideal for nourishing the cellular membranes of the skin.
-The beta carotene in pumpkins boast high amounts of membrane-building essential fatty acids and is admirable for combating free-radical damage and boosting nutrients around the skin's dermal layers.
+The beta carotene in pumpkins boasts high amounts of membrane-building essential fatty acids and is admirable for combating free-radical damage and boosting nutrients around the skin's dermal layers.

-Pumpkin and pumpkin seeds are also abundant in calcium, iron, magnesium, phosphorus, zinc, potassium – perfect for a mask base.
-When mashed and cooled, it provides an extra soothing sensation and promotes regulation of the skin's immune, cardiovascular and protective mechanisms.
+Pumpkin and pumpkin seeds are also abundant in calcium, iron, magnesium, phosphorus, zinc, and potassium – perfect for a mask base.
+When mashed and cooled, it provides an extra soothing sensation and promotes regulation of the skin's immune, cardiovascular, and protective mechanisms.
 Pumpkin seed oil extracts show promising results in treating acne vulgaris lesions.

 Aloe vera gel

-Aloe vera is super soothing, cooling and anti-inflammatory – brilliant for nurturing pimple and redness-prone skin.
+Aloe vera is super soothing, cooling, and anti-inflammatory – brilliant for nurturing pimple and redness-prone skin.
 Known as ‘the plant of immortality’ in Egypt, it’s been highly regarded throughout the ages for powerful wound-healing capabilities.

 Aloe is anti-bacterial and helps to reduce the proliferation of the acne-inducing bacteria P.acnes, amongst others.
 Inflammation and excessive sebum are major contributing factors for acne conditions and scarring.
-Aloe vera is packed with water, 75 nutrients and 200 active compounds and has been referred to as a ‘pharmacy in a pot’ due to its long list of therapeutic qualities.
+Aloe vera is packed with water, 75 nutrients, and 200 active compounds and has been referred to as a ‘pharmacy in a pot’ due to its long list of therapeutic qualities.
 It’s one herb you should always have on hand!
 You can use aloe vera leaf gel as a face mask by itself if you’re stuck for time, or on inflamed areas as a spot treatment.